iqramchoudhury/Handwritten-Calculator/README.md

 ***Visualisation of Transformations***
-![Diagram of Transformations](Images/Transformations.png "Diagram of Transformations") The final step was to repeat this dataset 4 times in order for a similar representation of the operations as the numbers in the MNIST dataset; join the two datasets and lastly shuffle them.
+![Diagram of Transformations](Images/Transformations.png "Diagram of Transformations") The final step was to repeat this dataset 4 times in order for a similar representation of the operations as the numbers in the MNIST dataset, join the two datasets and lastly shuffle them.

 ## 2. Training the Model